18F/node-sauce-template/README.md

-If you look at [package.json](package.json#L8), you can see that this is using [sauceconnect-runner]'s `sc-run` utility to create the [Sauce Connect] tunnel "round" the Mocha tests.
+If you look at [package.json](package.json#L8), you can see that this is using [sauceconnect-runner]'s `sc-run` utility to create the [Sauce Connect] tunnel "around" the Mocha tests.
 If you're having trouble with `sc-run`, you can try decoupling it from the tests by running three shells in parallel:

 * `npm start` to start the server